 Student Conduct & Ethics

-The Student Conduct and Ethics area oversees all student misconduct violations of the Student Conduct Code and the Ethics Board for undergraduate students for the Homewood campus and all non-academic violations for graduate students.
+Student Conduct and Ethics oversees all student misconduct violations of the Student Conduct Code for the University.
+Student Conduct also oversees the Academic Ethics Process for undergraduate students in the Krieger School of Arts and Science and the Whiting School of Engineering.

 The Office of Student Conduct promotes student success, accountability, and integrity, through upholding policies, procedures, and outreach that foster a safe, respectful, and inclusive environment in which students can thrive.
 Student Conduct provides support to students, faculty, and staff on matters of misconduct or conflict according to the Student Conduct Code and Academic Ethics.